The FMI Fit Guide

 The style of bra you wear can make all the difference to the overall fit.
 By choosing a bra that suits your breast shape and type, you will find the fit more comfortable and flattering.

-A better option is light spacer bra such as a the Corin Sophia.
+A better option is light spacer bra such as a the Fanastie Rebecca.
 It's soft inner spacer foam gives a closer fit to your breasts while still provide coverage under thin or tight fitting clothing.

-Consider also a cut and sewn (or seamed) bra such as the Fantasie Fusion pictured here, without padding but with light lining to enhance your breast shape and provide excellent lift and support.
+Consider also a cut and sewn (or seamed) bra such as the Panache Allure, without padding but with light lining to enhance your breast shape and provide excellent lift and support.

 And finally...